chainapsis/ewallet/documentation/key_share_node.md

 Use cloud-provided load balancer services:

 1. Create a load balancer in your cloud provider's console
-2. Configure SSL/TLS termination at the load balancer level
+2. Configure SSL/TLS at the load balancer level
 3. Set up target groups to forward traffic to your Key Share Node server
 4. Configure health checks to monitor your Key Share Node status